scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 As expected, the prediction intervals estimated by the Naive method are slightly too narrow.
 The Jackknife, Jackknife+, CV, CV+, JaB, and J+aB give similar widths that are very close to the true width.
-On the other hand, the widths estimated by Jackknife-minmax and CV-minmax are slightly too wide.
+On the other hand, the width estimated by Jackknife-minmax and CV-minmax are slightly too wide.
 Note that the widths given by the Naive, Jackknife, and CV strategies are constant because there is a single model used for prediction, perturbed models are ignored at prediction time.

+It's interesting to observe that quantile strategy offers more varying width, often giving much higher but also lower interval width than other methods.

 Let’s now compare the *effective* coverage, namely the fraction of test